-It is all very well to say that religious views should be free; that scientific investiga-tion should be free; but that political opinion cannot be free, because that is dangerous Three centuries ago, people felt just as strongly about religious views On that we must have just as much freedom of investigation as in the old days was necessary for scientific discoveries.
+It is all very well to say that religious views should be free; that scientific investigation should be free; but that political opinion cannot be free, because that is dangerous Three centuries ago, people felt just as strongly about religious views and about scientific investigation as they do now about political investigation On that we must have just as much freedom of investigation as in the old days was necessary for scientific discoveries.
 Id. at 370.